San Francisco Warehouse Expansion

 Deliveries are made to the Food Bank between 7 a.m. and 2 p.m.
 We schedule all of our receipts to prevent multiple deliveries hitting the docks at the same time.
 The unload time varies dependent on the load, but it is generally no longer than one hour.

 The Food Bank’s board of directors approved the conceptual expansion at the end of 2018.
 In 2019, we started doing outreach to our immediate neighbors and key stakeholders and filed our initial application with the Planning Department.
-If all goes well, we hope to be able to secure city approvals and begin construction in late 2020 and be completed late 2021.
+We have secured city approvals and will begin construction this spring and be completed in 2022.

 We will be fully compliant with the San Francisco Green Building code, including reducing energy and water, diverting waste from landfill, encouraging alternative modes of transportation, and supporting the health and comfort of building occupants.
 We also anticipate expanding our current solar field to support the expanded building.